 I don’t use it every day though, so I haven’t noticed any negatives on my skin.
 If it wasn’t for the fragrance, this is a really nice oil cleanser that’s free from mineral oil and works well with oilier skin types.
 From what I know, The Face Shop has one that’s called “Rich Cleansing Oil” that’s supposed to be for drier skin type.
 But somehow iHerb has not taken this in.
-Instead, they have the Cleansing Milk from the same Rice Water-line.
+Instead, they have the Cleansing Milk of the same Rice Water-line.

 The texture is very runny, like water almost.
-Dissolves make up and sunscreen, and can be used with make up removing pads or massaging it in.
-After washing with this your skin feels amazingly soft and hydrated, even after a another wash with a gentle foaming cleanser.
+Dissolves makeup and sunscreen, and can be used to make up removing pads or massaging it in.
+After washing with this your skin feels amazingly soft and hydrated, even after another wash with a gentle foaming cleanser.
 It doesn’t seem to have any exfoliating actives, yet, the skin feels like it got a light treatment of lactic acid of some sort.
 In many ways, it does exactly what it says it does!
 And I was happily surprised.
 I just personally would love it if they toned down on the perfume in this or made a version for sensitive skin.

 Sadly, The Face Shop doesn’t seem to focus or know sensitive skin at all!
 As their products for sensitive skin contains ingredients like Citrus oils, Lavender oil/extract, Anise and Sage extract that are known to cause irritation.
 Very disappointing.
-I really want to try Korean and Asian brands, but I see this trend of wanting to use more natural products.
-But they usually end up making a huge cocktail of active and irritating ingredients.
+I really want to try Korean and Asian brands, but I see this trend of wanting to use more natural products and usually end up making a huge cocktail of active and irritating ingredients.
 And with my own experiments, my skin just do better with the “less is more” approach.